 Amongst the clutter of soft “feel good” healthcare ads in the Billings, MT area, Frontier’s story stuck out with the sense of confidence, strength and hope that it deserved.

 What would motivate someone to be cautious while cycling or walking around urban traffic?
 A reminder that getting hit by cars fucking sucks.
-Of course, we couldn't just come out and say that, so we found a way to express it visually.
-This was so much fun to make.
+Of course, we couldn't just come out and say that.
+Instead, we complimented common cycling and walking myths with startling visuals to express the violent and unexpected nature of automobile vs pedestrian accidents.

 These TV/Youtube spots served as a general PSA and driver to the fact filled microsite: crashthemyth.org